The Problem with Unmarried Parents Splitting Up!

 Is there nothing we can do to receive protections that married people have?

-Unmarried couples can get some protections that married couples have by preparing a durable power of attorney for healthcare, a living together or domestic partnership agreement, a will, and a durable power of attorney for financial management.
+Unmarried parents are couples that can get some protections that married couples have by preparing a durable power of attorney for healthcare, a living together or domestic partnership agreement, a will, and a durable power of attorney for financial management.
 These things will allow your partner to receive the assets of your choice should you perish, and also gives your partner authority to make health care and financials decisions for you if you are unable to.
 The living together or domestic partnership agreement is a contract that protects both parties’ assets, property, and finances should they split.

 The big problem every unmarried parent faces when splitting up.